utilitywarehouse/cockroachdb-manifests/README.md

 There are sensible defaults for these environment variables to ensure that a single cluster within a namespace can be brought up without overriding any environment variables.

-An example of a cluster that is deployed using the features described in this section is available in the [examples/multi-cluster](./examples/multi-cluster) directory.

 ### Versioning